 C. Will this proposal provide participants in the disproportionately affected counties with transferable, sustainable workforce skills but not confined to a single employer?
-If yes, please provide details.

-☑ Yes ☐ No
+If yes, please provide details. ☑ Yes □ No

-The project will help participants complete certifications identified from among the Florida Career and Professional Education (CAPE) Secondary and/or Post-Secondary Certifications.
+The school will provide students with the opportunity to complete certifications identified from among the Florida Career and Professional Education (CAPE) Secondary and/or Post-Secondary Certification list.
 These certifications were chosen to provide a partnership between business and education communities, to expand and retain high-value industry, and sustain a vibrant state economy.
-Certifications on the CAPE list must include skills that are required for a student's education and may be needed for future employment.
+Certifications on the CAPE list includes skills that are transferable from employer to employer.
+In addition to these technical skills, the students will take general education courses and a capstone course that will teach the students to think critically and exercise soft skills that are also highly needed, transferable workforce skills.

 - D. Identify the disproportionately affected counties where the proposed programs will operate or provide participants with workforce skills.
-Bay, Franklin, Gulf, and Wakulla.
-Additional school districts will be invited to participate. - E. Provide a detailed description of, and quantitative evidence demonstrating how the proposed project or program will promote: - Economic recovery - o Economic Diversification, - o Enhancement of the disproportionately affected counties, - o Enhancement of a Targeted Industry.
+Bay County - E. Provide a detailed description of, and quantitative evidence demonstrating how the proposed project or program will promote: - Economic recovery - Economic Diversification, - Enhancement of the disproportionately affected counties, - Enhancement of a Targeted Industry.